Welcome to the Office for the Arts!

 Is the Office for the Arts open?

-Since early March, our office building at 74 Mt.
+Since early March 2020, our office building at 74 Mt.
 Auburn Street has been closed due to Covid-19, in compliance with University directives.
 However, our staff has been working off-site to support student artmaking and engagement with the arts.
-During Spring 2021, some students are on campus and others are off campus.
-Wherever you are – Cambridge and any other place around the globe – the OFA is ready to support your artmaking.
+The University has invited all staff to return on Aug.
+2, 2021, and we will be back onsite after that to resume meeting with students.
+Stand by for updates on procuedures governing the OFA and artmaking on campus in the near future.

-For first-year students and all undergraduates, the OFA is ready to support your discovery of artmaking if you're new to it, and your extension of the artmaking you may already be doing.
+For first-year students and all undergraduates, the OFA is ready to support your discovery of artmaking at all levels.
+Want to start artmaking?
+Want to find out ways to work on your already honed skills?
+Is there an artist you'd like to suggest as a guest artist?
 We want to hear from you!

 Reach out to OFA Director Jack Megan.